defisym/OpenFusionExamples/Extensions/FFMpeg/ToInstall/Files/Help/FFMpeg/FFMpeg.md

   - Cache
     - Cache decrypted data over frames
     - Currently reading decrypt file didn't use a stream (it's provided by another class and FFMpeg only has a memory reader), so it may cost some time to decrypt.
 With this on extension will cache these file in memory over frames instead of reloading
+  - Force No Audio
+    - *Don't play audio and sync with external clock*

 - Queue
   - *Data is split into packet in FFMpeg, and usually it needs several packets to decode one frame.
 For audio, it's played in another thread and use a callback to ask for more data, so the decoded packets are cached in a queue, and won't add new ones if cached data exceeds this limit.
 However, some formats with higher resolution may need more data to decode, which may exceed the limit (e.g., aida_alpha.mov), then the application will keep waiting forever.
 In this case, extend this limit will solve it.*